General questions about the Real-Time Protection feature on the Deco with HomeCare feature

-Q1: What’s included in Deco’s Antivirus?
+Q1: What’s included in Deco’s Real-Time Protection feature?

-Deco’s Antivirus feature consists of three parts.
+Deco’s Real-Time Protection feature consists of three parts.

 Q3.
-How to disable Deco’s Antivirus feature?
+How to disable Deco’s Real-Time Protection feature?

 *Database Maintenance Service is offered by TrendMicro, this article’s statements are only for reference.

-Normally it won’t have conflict with the firewall.
+Usually, it won’t conflict with the firewall.

 Q6.
 Why is my device quarantined?